Share Options and Separation

-Read on to find out more about share options and how they are valued and characterised in Family Law disputes.
+Read on to find out more about share options during a divorce or separation and how they are valued and characterised in Family Law disputes.

-Share options are increasingly issued to employees as part of their remuneration package or as an incentive-based or performance-based term of employment.
+Share options are commonly issued to employees as part of their remuneration package or as an incentive-based or performance-based term of employment.
 It is used as a means of linking employee performance to shareholder value.
-Typically there is a period of time before an employee is able to exercise the option by purchasing shares which raises two (2) important questions to be answered related to share options in family law property proceedings:-
+Typically there is a period of time before an employee is able to exercise the option by purchasing shares.
+This raises two (2) important questions to be answered in relation to share options in family law property proceedings:-

 - Are share options considered property or a financial resource?